haresfaiez/haresfaiez.github.io/_posts/2017-01-06-virtual-dom-patch.md

 date:   2018-01-06 23:00:00 +0100
 tags: featured
 ---
 I introduced "virtual-dom" in the last post.
-I presented its main modules.
-Then, I focused on the diff module.
+I said that it has two main modules.
+I focused on the first there, the diff module.
 Here, I will take a closer look at the patch module.
-The patch module receives a set of transformations from the diff module and builds the destination primitive DOM element.
+The patch module takes a set of transformations from the diff module output and builds a destination primitive DOM element.

 ## Interpreting the diff module output

 I said that the diff output contains the source virtual DOM element and a set of transformations.
-Each one of these transformations is composed from an index and one or multiple operations.
+Each transformation, is composed from an index and a set of operations.

-Normally, each transformation have only one operation.
+Normally, each transformation has only one operation.
 But, in some situations, more than a single operation is used to transform a node.
 For example, to replace a widget with a text, we need a **Remove** operation for the widget and a **Text** operation for the text.

-There are four situations where a transfarmation should have an array of operations.
+In fact, there are four situations where a transfarmation should have an array of operations.

   1. Either the source or the destination is a widget.
   2. The source element needs to be removed and there are some hooks attached to it.